pyricau/fragnums/README.md

 ## Is this serious?

-I applied a few good core principles to create a satire library.
-Read the code, it's interesting and very simple.
+No. The core principles are good, but this is a satire library.
+Read the code and see for yourself.

 ### More details

 * The suggestion that we should stop using enums because *#perfmatters* is a fallacy.
 An enum is essentially a class.
 Every new class makes our binary a bit bigger and our runtime a bit slower.
 Should we stop using classes?
 Or should we instead focus on the perf problems that actually matter?
 * This library shows how to implement a very basic backstack.
 You don't need enums for that, you could have a `Screen` class instead.
-However, it's cool to know that one could make an enum centric app.
+* It's cool to know that one could make an enum centric app.
+However just because you can, doesn't mean you should.
 * If you're into trolling at conferences, you can get the *#enumsmatter* T-Shirt [here](https://teespring.com/enumsmatter).
 I am not affiliated with this T-Shirt campaign.

 ![screenshot1.png](assets/screenshot1.png)